andrianmarinov/slackware/MLED-14.0/README.txt

   3. installing packages as they are built;

-  4. storing them in the right location, depending on your architecture.
+  4. storing them in 'pkg' or 'pkg64', depending on your architecture.

   /!\ Some applications like Firefox ESR and Thunderbird ESR can take ages to build on old hardware.
 Whenever possible, complete the whole build on a fast